AdobeDocs/experience-manager-htl.en/help/using/update.md

 ---
 title: What is HTL
 description: HTML Template Language - HTL - is Adobe Experience Manager’s preferred and recommended server-side template system for HTML.
+exl-id: 00985b35-2130-4946-959a-0a09a34a0f05
 ---
 # What is HTL? {#what-is-htl}

 **Formerly Known As *Sightly***